 Section 162(m) of the Internal Revenue Code limits to \$1,000,000 per person per year the amount of our tax deduction for compensation paid to our CEO, CFO, each of our three most highly compensated officers (other than the CEO and the CFO) who served in such position on the last day of the year, and any person who has ever served in one of those positions for any taxable year beginning after December 31, 2017.
-Accordingly, we are no longer able to take a tax deduction with respect to any portion of annual compensation we pay to our "covered employees" that exceeds \$1,000,000 per person (except with respect to compensation paid pursuant to certain arrangements in place prior to November 2, 2017 that remain eligible for the "performance-based" exception).
-The Compensation Committee will continue to evaluate the tax deductibility of compensation paid under our executive compensation program, and will continue to grant compensation that is not tax deductible when it determines that doing so will better meet the primary goal of our compensation programs to ensure competitive levels of total compensation for our executive officers and to promote varying corporate goals.
+Accordingly, we are unable to take a tax deduction with respect to any portion of annual compensation we pay to our "covered employees" that exceeds \$1,000,000 per person (except with respect to compensation paid pursuant to certain arrangements in place prior to November 2, 2017 that remain eligible for the "performance-based" exception).
+The Compensation Committee will continue to evaluate the tax deductibility of compensation paid under our executive compensation program and to grant compensation that is not tax deductible when it determines that doing so will help to ensure competitive levels of total compensation for our executive officers and to promote varying corporate goals.